pepperkit/git-hooks-maven-plugin/README.md

 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=pepperkit_git-hooks-maven-plugin&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=pepperkit_git-hooks-maven-plugin)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=pepperkit_git-hooks-maven-plugin&metric=security_rating)](https://sonarcloud.io/dashboard?id=pepperkit_git-hooks-maven-plugin)

 Maven plugin for easy git hooks configuration.
-Provides three goals to work with git hooks:
-1. `initHooks` - installs configured git hooks;
-2. `printHooks` - prints all or specific hooks installed at the moment, to make sure that the plugin was configured correctly;
-3. `executeHooks` - executes all or specific hooks installed at the moment, to make sure that the hooks work as expected, without the need to actually trigger the hook with git action.

 ## Usage
-Add the plugin into your `pom.xml`, configure the hooks, and optionally set the execution to install the hooks each time the project is rebuild.
+Add the plugin into your `pom.xml`, configure the hooks, and set the execution to install the hooks each time the project is rebuild.
+Be aware that for hooks to be installed to git, any `mvn` goal should be first executed, like `compile` or `test`.
+It means that after editing git-hooks-maven-plugin configuration in `pom.xml`, it's necessary to manually run `mvn compile` or any other maven goal, on the initializing step of which git hooks will be installed.

 The example with *pre-commit* and *pre-push* hooks configured, will look like it:
 ```xml